- List of FSSAI Food License Category

 Main Categories of Milk and Milk Products and Their Definitions

 - Milk: This refers specifically to the healthy milk, unadulterated and complete, extracted from a dairy animal during a normal milking process.
-No additions or subtractions are permitted unless specified otherwise in these rules, and it must be devoid of colostrum.
+No additions or subtractions are permitted unless specified otherwise in these rules, and it must be without colostrum.

-- Dairy Product: This encompasses items derived from milk processing, which might include permissible food enhancers and other essential components for the specific product, as sanctioned by these guidelines.
+- Dairy Product: Items derived from milk processing, which might include permissible food enhancers and other essential components for the specific product, as sanctioned by these guidelines.
 Examples include cheese, paneer, ghee, butter, and yogurt.

 - Integrated Dairy Product: These are products where the inclusion of milk, its derivatives, or constituents is crucial in terms of volume within the finished item when consumed.
 Any non-dairy ingredients must not replace or overshadow any milk element.
 Illustrations of such integrated dairy products include fruit-infused shrikhand, fruit-laden ice creams, and flavored fermented milk.